bbmokhtari/django-translations/docs/reference/querysets.rst

       :raise ValueError: If the language code is not included in the :data:`~django.conf.settings.LANGUAGES` setting.

-      To translate :class:`TranslatableQuerySet` in a language:
+      To translate the :class:`TranslatableQuerySet` in a language:

       .. testsetup:: translate